Your body is controlled by hormones.

 4. Skin changes

 The American Academy of Dermatology reports that several skin-related symptoms are commonly seen in people who have thyroid problems.
-Dry, cracked skin that’s cool to the touch is often seen in people with an underactive thyroid.
-For those with an overactive thyroid, increased sweating and flushing of the face may be more prevalent, noticeable symptoms.
+Dry, cracked skin that’s cool to the touch is often seen in those with an underactive thyroid.
+For people with an overactive thyroid, increased sweating and flushing of the face may be more prevalent, noticeable symptoms.

 5. Fatigue and weakness